schmiedc/OrgaMapper/README.md

 # Easy to use plugin for analysing organelle position

 The aim of the OrgaMapper workflow is to measure and map organelle distribution within cells with ease.
-The distance of the organelles are related to the nucleus using location or signal intensity.
+The distance of the organelles are related to the nucleus using location and signal intensity.
+Optionally the distance from the membrane edge can be used for distance measurements based on location and signal intensity

 <img src="https://schmiedc.github.io/OrgaMapper/images/OrgaMapperIntro.png" alt="Intro" class="inline"/>